richkenmedia/react-boilerplate/src/libraries/README.md

+# Libraries

-# This folder is for reusable libraries
+This folder is for reusable libraries